About Us

 Assistant Teacher

 Nicole holds a Bachelor’s Degree in Early Childhood Education from Kaplan University.
 She has taught as a preschool teacher for 7 years and has also served as a daycare center director for 2 years.
 She has “planned, developed, and implemented developmentally appropriate curriculum to foster growth and learning in a safe, warm, and nurturing environment” as well as maintained student records and open communication with parents.
-Nicole will be taking her Montessori Teacher Training with the Center for Guided Montessori Studies this year.
+Nicole holds a Montessori certification at the 3-6 level from The Center for Guided Montessori Studies.

-+ Mrs. Cathy Rohrer, Head Teacher in the Upper Elementary
++ Mrs. Cathy Rohrer, Co-Head Teacher in the Lower Elementary

 Head Teacher in the Upper Elementary